Maniking255/BASE/README.md

-i bulding the base event and try to working on base i need base for earn roll, and i try to mange hi dear all lovely fammm, happy Sunday Base
+i bulding the base event and try to working on base i need base for earn roll, and i try to mange hi dear all lovely fammm, happy Sunday Base i recommend you, just deploy a contract on the Base